the-isf-academy/new-making-with-code/content/cs9/unit02/labs/lab01_pet/_index.md

 # Pet Lab

-- move checkpoint qs to form
-- change to VScode
-- add nap() and play()
-- create a family of pets v. interface

 👀 **In this lab, you will learn about object oriented programming.** You will create the backend of a pet simulator game.